 \section{Introduction}

 Quantum error correcting codes provide us with a promising approach to achieving large-scale universal fault-tolerant quantum computing.
-However, as so far, most quantum error correcting codes face the problem of low coding rate, such as planar surface code\cite{bravyi1998quantum,fowler2012surface}, XZZX surface code\cite{bonilla2021xzzx}, concatenated code\cite{knill2005quantum}, 3D toric code\cite{kubica2019cellular}, and 4D toric code\cite{breuckmann2016local}, whose asymptotic coding rate are all zero.
+However, most quantum error correcting codes face the problem of low coding rate, such as surface code\cite{bravyi1998quantum,fowler2012surface}, XZZX surface code\cite{bonilla2021xzzx}, concatenated code\cite{knill2005quantum}, 3D toric code\cite{kubica2019cellular}, and 4D toric code\cite{breuckmann2016local}, whose asymptotic coding rate are all zero.
 (3,4) hypergraph product code\cite{grospellier2021combining}, (5,6) hypergraph product code\cite{grospellier2018numerical} and (4,5)-hyperbolic surface code\cite{breuckmann2016constructions} are reported to have constant coding rate.
 However, their coding rates are 0.04, 0.016 and 0.1 respectively, which are still low compared to classical error correcting codes, such as polar code\cite{arikan2009channel} and LDPC code\cite{ryan2004introduction}.
 In quantum error correcting, to obtain lower logical error rate after error correcting, one often need to use longer code.
-In this situation, zero asymptotic coding rate will result in substantial physical qubit overhead.
+In this situation, low coding rate will cause substantial physical qubit overhead.

-In our previous work \cite{yi2022quantum}, we propose a new idea to design quantum stabilizer codes by recursively expanding Tanner graph, and a class of quantum stabilizer codes named Z-type Tanner-graph-recursive-expansion (Z-TGRE) code (we haven't name them in \cite{yi2022quantum}, here we formally name them).
+In our previous work \cite{yi2022quantum}, we propose a new idea to design stabilizer codes by recursively expanding Tanner graph, and a new stabilizer code named Z-type Tanner-graph-recursive-expansion (Z-TGRE) code (we haven't name them in \cite{yi2022quantum}, here we formally name them).
 Z-TGRE code have constant coding rate of 0.5, but can only correct Pauli $X$ and $Y$ errors.
 By simply replacing the Pauli $Z$ of Z-TGRE code by Pauli $X$ or $Y$, one can obtain X-TGRE code or Y-TGRE code which can correct Pauli $Y$ and $Z$ errors, or Pauli $X$ and $Z$ errors.

-In this letter, following the idea of recursively expanding Tanner graph proposed in \cite{yi2022quantum}, we propose a new class of quantum stabilizer codes called XZ-type Tanner-graph-recursive-expansion (XZ-TGRE) code, which can correct all three Pauli errors.
-Though XZ-TGRE code still have zero asymptotic coding rate, their coding rate tends to zero extremely slowly with the growth of code length.
-Compared with surface code, under the same code length, its coding rate is much higher than that of surface code.
-If the coding rate of XZ-TGRE divided by the coding rate of surface code is denoted by $t$, the longer the code length is, the bigger the $t$ is.
-Besides, we prove that the code distance of XZ-type Tanner-graph-recursive-expansion code is $O(\log (N))$.
-Moreover, the code capacity noise threshold\cite{landahl2011fault} is around 0.078, which is obtained by simulation with fully decoupled belief propagation decoding algorithm\cite{yi2023improved}.
+In this article, following the idea of recursively expanding Tanner graph, we propose a new stabilizer code called XZ-type Tanner-graph-recursive-expansion (XZ-TGRE) code, which can correct all three Pauli errors.
+Though XZ-TGRE code still have zero asymptotic coding rate, its coding rate tends to zero extremely slowly.
+In a fairly long code length range, its coding rate is higher than some stabilizer codes with constant coding rate.
+We prove that the code distance of XZ-type Tanner-graph-recursive-expansion code scales as $O(\log (N))$, where $N$ is the code length.